jcordtz/a_data_platform/README.md

 - Encryption + Dictionary.
 - “No relations” *data* .

-The method or methods being used will normally depend on the classification of the different *data* elements.
-For the purpose of establishing the classification of different data/*datasets*  a “database” should be maintained carrying this information.
-This should then be the “lookup” place to establish the right *data* processing.
+The method or methods being used will normally depend on the classification of the different data elements.
+For the purpose of establishing the classification of different *data*/*datasets*  a “database” should be maintained carrying this information.
+This should then be the “lookup” place to establish the right data processing.

 ### Data processing in detail

 In this section we discuss the different possibilities that can be used to establish one or more *datasets*  in a non-production environment.
 You will most likely use a combination of these.

-Important to EU-notice: pseudonymous *data* and anonymous *data* are treated differently under GDPR, the European Union *data* protection act.
+Important to EU-notice: pseudonymous data and anonymous data are treated differently under GDPR, the European Union data protection act.
 Reference EU-document

 #### Copy of production data

-Even though this is not a recommended approach sometimes it is possible and allowed to use (a subset of) production *data* in a non-production environment.
-These *datasets*  will then most likely be marked as read-only.
+Even though this is not a recommended approach sometimes it is possible and allowed to use (a subset of) production data in a non-production environment.
+These data will then most likely be marked as read-only.

 - An Azure service suitable for this task would be Azure Data Factory copy pipelines.

 #### Data generation of fake data

 In this task you will create fake *data* based on the information of what datatype, length, pattern, content etc your *data* need to adhere to.
-It is important that this is real fake *data* and not *data* that is made fake from a production dataset.
+It is important that this is real fake data and not data that is made fake from a production dataset.

-Creating a fake *data* set is most often a difficult task, so it is worth making sure that the process being established has some of the characteristics of being re-useable, automatic, scalable and parameterized.
+Creating a fake set of data is most often a difficult task, so it is worth making sure that the process being established has some of the characteristics of being re-useable, automatic, scalable and parameterized.

-Tools to create fake *data* within a Python environment.
+Tools to create fake data within a Python environment, could be:
 - Faker
 - SDV
 - Gretel

 #### Anonymization

 Anonymization is used when you can scramble a production dataset and bring it to a non-production environment.
-Anonymous data is *data* that has been changed so that re-identification of the individual is impossible.
+Anonymous data is data that has been changed so that re-identification of the individual is impossible.

 The scrambling can be done in many ways, using different technics like noise addition, substitution, and aggregation.

 It is important to notice that anonymization is a “one-way process”, where you will - and must - lose the ability to trace back to the original data.
 You must also not be able to use this data to connect and use *data* from other production *datasets*.